Fleas are a nasty parasite for any pet to have, let alone your pregnant pooch!

 How does this work?

-The truth about killing fleas with shampoo is that it’s not in the chemicals, it’s in the fact that the suds are effectively suffocating the fleas.
+- The truth about killing fleas with shampoo is that it’s not because of the chemicals, it’s due to the suds/soap suffocating the fleas.

 By working up a thick lather and letting it sit in for 10 minutes, it’s replacing the oxygen close to the skin and hair, and fleas cannot survive in this kind of environment.

 The truth is that it doesn’t actually require harsh chemicals to do kill fleas.

 Of course, flea brands don’t want you to know that.